VictorTagayun/NUCLEO-G474RE_DAC_DMA_LL-HAL_TIM6_HRTIM/readme.md

 	Actual DAC waveform
 	![]()

+	As can be seen, Excel waveform is better than the DAC because Excel is connecting the dots, while the DAC is holding the voltage similar to bar graph

-*## Waveform of Sine1k_10k
+## *Waveform of Sine1k_10k

-The actual waveform is not of very good resolution.
+The actual waveform of *Sine1k_15k* is not of very good resolution.
 So I generated another array using Online sine generator

 Sinewave 1k
 	uint32_t MySine2000[] =